jjenkov/shoppingcart-microservice/README.md

 the created / changed data objects.
 These are left out this implementation for brevity.

+## Missing Validations and Polishing
+ - It is possible to add the same product multiple times.
+When removing a product from the cart, only the first entry with the given productId will be removed.
+   A solution could be to give each shopping cart entry a unique ID, instead of identifying the entry by the product ID of that entry.

 ## Test Notes
 In this particular case there are not a lot of unit tests implemented.
 This is not because I do not believe in unit tests, but simply because most of the code in this project is simple "plumming" - transportation of data - so most of the